<<<<<<<< NEWS >>>>>>>>

 Saying goodbye and remembering friends and musicians...

-Rumor has it that the MEHOF Maryland Entertainment Hall of Fame may be returning.
+Rumor has it that the MEHOF Maryland Entertainment Hall of Fame may be returning in 2025.
 Stay tuned!
+The Maryland Entertainment Hall of Fame honors individuals and groups who have made signifigant contributions to the history of entertainment in the State of Maryland.

 Congratulations to Jimmy Briscoe & the Beavers! .
 A street will be named in their honor!